semantic-flow/sflo-dendron-notes/sflo.concept.mesh.resource.md

 A **mesh resource** is any addressable component within a [[semantic mesh|sflo.concept.mesh]].
 Every mesh resource has a unique [[identifier|sflo.concept.identifier]] based on its path and locally unique name, making it dereferenceable via URL.

 In RDF terms, a resource is any node in an RDF graph that can be represented with an IRI (the other kinds of RDF graph nodes are literals and blank nodes).
+So theoretically, files and folders in [[sflo.concept.mesh.resource.element.asset-tree]] could be considered RDF resources.
+But they are not considered **mesh** resources

 ## Types of Mesh Resources

 The structure of a semantic mesh is built on a fundamental distinction between **extensible** and **terminal** resources:

 - **[[Mesh nodes|sflo.concept.mesh.resource.node]]** are extensible namespace containers:
 - **[[Mesh elements|sflo.concept.mesh.resource.element]]** are terminal mesh resources:
   - Can be physically represented as folders or files
     - Folder [[sflo.concept.identifier]] are part of the namespace but cannot be extended beyond their own internal structure
   - All files and folders within an element folder are considerd to be part of the parent node

 **Folder-based elements:**

-- **[[Metadata components|sflo.concept.mesh.resource.element.node-component.metadata]]**: Administrative metadata (in `_node-meta/` folders)
+- **[[Metadata components|sflo.concept.mesh.resource.element.node-component.metadata]]**: Administrative metadata (in `_meta-component/` folders)
-- **[[Reference components|sflo.concept.mesh.resource.element.node-component.reference]]**: Referent data (in `_node-ref/` folders)
+- **[[Reference components|sflo.concept.mesh.resource.element.node-component.reference]]**: Referent data (in `_ref-component/` folders)
 - **[[Asset trees|sflo.concept.mesh.resource.element.asset-tree]]**: File collections (in `_assets/` folders)
 - **[[Version datasets|sflo.concept.mesh.resource.element.node-component.layer.version]]**: Versioned snapshots
 - **[[Next layers|sflo.concept.mesh.resource.element.node-component.layer.next]]**: Draft workspaces